Filter Ferret

 W × H × D16.5 × 0.6 × 10 in

-Who it's for: Readers who want to display select hardcovers standing upright on a floating shelf — the "Instagram bookshelf" look.
-The thin profile and 10-inch depth create the best visual presentation for book displays.
+Who it's for: You want the "Instagram bookshelf" look — select hardcovers standing upright on a shelf that nearly vanishes.
+Thin profile plus 10-inch depth creates the best visual presentation for book displays.

-Watch out for: The 20-30 lb capacity limits you to about one foot of hardcovers per shelf.
-The thin profile, while visually appealing, means less structural material — avoid concentrated weight in the center.
+Watch out for: 20-30 lbs limits you to about one foot of hardcovers per shelf.
+Thin profile means less structural material — avoid concentrated weight in the center.
 Only 16.5 inches wide, so each shelf holds a handful of books, not a row.

 SRIWATANA Extra-Deep Floating Shelf — Best Extra-Deep for Plants